Thank you for your interest in volunteering at the Sioux Falls Area Humane Society!

 - For more information for Schools & Tours.

 Below are positions we are currently in need of.
-You will learn more about them at your volunteer orientation!
+You will be trained to do most of these at your orientation!

 - Shelter Crew - Help with all aspects of the shelter including cleaning, giving toys and treats, laundry, garage, and more!

 - Morning Dog Walking - These walkers come in starting at 7am and help us take everyone for their morning walk before they get their breakfast, as we are cleaning their kennels and moving them to new ones.